Olipear/Portfolio/src/pages/projects/project-1.md

       * One user completed the task without interacting with the spinner at all, not realising it was interactive.
 This resulted in the addition of the 3D icon in the lower left corner.

       * During device testing I found on the smallest devices the confirm button in modals was below the fold.
 I decided to move this to the top of the screen so that it would always be visible and in the same place.

+      * The switch to the the footstool in the top left was mis-tapped on touch devices.
+It was too small and too close to the modal buttons.
+Since it was linked to on other pages, and beneath the configurator, we decided to remove this navigation.

       Overall the feedback was very positive.
 Most users were quick to complete the tasks and could answer my questions.